 Short-term Care: Facilitates Functional Improvement

-This is the percentage of short-term patients that experienced functional improvements, such as with activities of daily living.
-Higher levels of autonomy with ADL's usually correlates with better rehabilitation services.
+This datapoint is a measure of the percentage of short-term care patients that saw functional improvements, such as enhanced ability to perform activities of daily living.
+Many believe this is a reliable measure of rehabilitation services.

 Scores for Lodi, CA